General Information on the Administration of TRQs for Supply-Managed Products

 - Under many TRQs, you may transfer any portion of your allocation to other allocation holders within the same TRQ, but there may be some restrictions depending on the TRQ.

-- As each TRQ is administered independently, quota is not transferable between different TRQs.
+- As each TRQ is administered independently, an allocation is not transferable between different TRQs.

-- All quota transfers must be referred to the Department for consideration by way of a Transfer Request Form.
+- All allocation transfer requests must be submitted to the department for consideration by way of a Transfer Request Form.

 5.2 Return

-- Under many TRQs, you may return a portion of your unused allocation without penalty as long as you notify the Department in writing no later than the applicable return date.
+- Under many TRQs, you may return a portion of your unused allocation without incurring a penalty as long as you notify the department in writing no later than the applicable return deadline.

-- The minimum utilization rate is a mechanism to encourage maximum use of a TRQ.
+- The under-utilization rate is a mechanism to encourage maximum use of a TRQ.

-- If you do not reach the predetermined minimum level of utilization, you may be subject to an under-utilization penalty if you apply for an allocation the following year.
+- If you do not reach the predetermined utilization, you may be subject to an under-utilization penalty if you apply for an allocation the following year.

-- The applicable minimum utilization rate for each TRQ is set out in the Notice to Importers.
+- The applicable utilization rate for each TRQ is set out in the Notice to importers.

 - You will be advised of any under-utilization penalty that applies to you before the allocations are finalized for the new allocation year.